The process of selection which took place on the unloading ramps at Auschwitz was rich in incident.

 I wasn’t surprised the kid changed his mind.

-I could see he didn’t like it under the branches.
+I could see that they were cold under the branches.

 They took me by the hand, one on each side,